richardstartin/richardstartin.github.io/_posts/2019-12-29-review-of-2019-and-new-focus.md

 Lots of companies with lots of money use open source libraries, but the authors don't get paid to maintain the libraries.
 Every now and then you see people lumped with some major bedrock library trying to get donations so they can carry on doing what they do.
-Dependency management solutions could be put in place to meter usage of libraries, create products out of bundles of dependencies which are paid for on a subscription basis, and cut royalties to authors.
+Dependency management solutions could be put in place to meter usage of libraries, create products out of bundles of dependencies which are paid for on a subscription basis, and cut royalties to authors from the revenue stream.
 I realised this was a terrible idea when I told a friend who is a corporate lawyer, and his eyes lit up.

 #### [Finding Bytes](/posts/finding-bytes)